yididiel7/docs/content/ar-sandbox.md

 - Use the color-coded depth map to make sure you position your cursor over the sand surface and not over the sides of your sandbox.
 Position your cursor so that there's a small amount of space between the sand surface and the sides of your sandbox.

-First, move your cursor to the lower-left interior corner, then press the 1 key:
+First, move your cursor to the lower-left interior corner, then press the 1 key (Num Pad):

-Note there is no feedback from the UI when you press the 1 key.
+Note there is no feedback from the UI when you press the 1 key (Num Pad).

 ![Corner 1](/images/ar-sandbox/5-B-corner1-e25b256651.png)

-- Second, move your cursor to the lower-right interior corner, then press the 1 key:
+- Second, move your cursor to the lower-right interior corner, then press the 1 key (Num Pad):

 ![Corner 2](/images/ar-sandbox/5-B-corner2-2929d14acd.png)

-- Third, move your cursor to the upper-left interior corner, then press the 1 key:
+- Third, move your cursor to the upper-left interior corner, then press the 1 key (Num Pad):

 ![Corner 3](/images/ar-sandbox/5-B-corner3-879f6980e8.png)

-- Finally, move your cursor to the upper-right interior corner, then press the 1 key:
+- Finally, move your cursor to the upper-right interior corner, then press the 1 key (Num Pad):

 ![Corner 4](/images/ar-sandbox/5-B-corner4-323ddfd555.png)